ArnoldPretoriusUCT/Introduction-to-Robotics/Hardware/Mechanical Design and Assembly/README.md

 - Wall loops: 4
 - Infill: 20%
 - Enable support: off
-- (Optional if available) Scarf joint: Contour and hole
-    - If not available, paint the seam on the external face of the part.
+- Paint all seams on the external face of the part so that there are no seams where the part interfaces with the steel ball.

 ### Ball joint